-Just as you’d expect, certain jobs require specific training and qualifications, particularly for specialist roles like pilot or chef.
+Certain jobs require specific training and qualifications, particularly for specialist roles like pilot or chef.
 A travel and tourism degree covers different disciplines, like management, marketing, business strategy and much more, usually with a chance to hear from experts and gain work experience.
-You can also break into the industry having completed A or AS-levels in the subject, or take the apprenticeship route.
+You can also break into the industry having completed A-levels in the subject, or take the apprenticeship route.

 While qualifications lay the groundwork, what most companies want to see from applicants is energy and desire to learn, as many skills are gained on the job.

-As mentioned above, working as a student holiday rep during the holidays or on your gap year will give you a real insight into whether you want to go make it your full-time job.
+On-site rep: as mentioned above, working as a student holiday rep during the holidays or on your gap year will give you a real insight into whether you want to go make it your full-time job.
 Recruitment for reps is all year round, so either contact a holiday company speculatively, or else look for vacancies online.
-On call 24-hour a day (with rest days!), you will meet and greet customers, organise activities and handle any enquiries, from recommending restaurants to dealing with lost passports.Some rep jobs require little experience but plenty of enthusiasm, while others are far more specialist.
-Sun-hat’s reps, for instance, are either British expats or locals who can share insider knowledge on the best markets and restaurants, as well as the region’s customs.
-They also visit the client when they arrive and before they leave, and are on call for the duration of their stay to help with any requests.

-You may not have encountered this job before – but it is the engine that powers a company like ours.
+Product manager: you may not have encountered this job before – but it is the engine that powers a company like ours.
 Without a product manager, we’d have no villas to offer our customers and our business wouldn’t exist.
 Securing the best properties first, and agreeing a competitive rate, requires tenacity, enthusiasm and energy, along with a strong understanding of your customers and the destination.
-You are also likely to be involved in sourcing photography, writing product descriptions and uploading these, along with prices, onto the website.

 Looking for vacancies